Where to Stay in Queretaro’s Centro Historico

 Overview of Great Hotels in Queretaro

-- Morazul Hotel Boutique ($81+night): I stayed here my first night in town: located right on the corner of Jardin Guerrero, this is another fabulous location.
-Stepping through the heavy doors leads you into a tranquil & beautifully-designed courtyard that’s totally quiet; you almost forget you’re in the middle of a city.
+- Morazul Hotel Boutique ($81+night): I stayed here my first night in town.
+Located right by Jardin Guerrero, this is a fabulous location.
+Stepping through heavy doors leads you into a tranquil & beautifully-designed courtyard that’s totally quiet; you almost forget you’re in the middle of a city.
 Rooms have high-end design ~ mine had a gorgeous stone wall, insanely comfortable king bed, large private terrace, & an espresso-maker in the room.
-There’s no restaurant on-site, but you’re just steps away from great coffee shops & restaurants.
+There’s no restaurant on-site, but you’re just steps away from great coffee shops & restaurants. Â

 - El Serafin Hotel Boutique ($49+/night): I almost stayed here….but then chose Morazul Hotel Boutique instead.
 Rooms & furnishings are authentic Spanish-style, & the hotel is set in a historic 18th-century mansion.
 You can have breakfast delivered to your room here, & also schedule in-room massages.
-This is a great value for the price.
+This is a great value for the price.Â

 - Hotel Criol ($63+/night): I stayed here on my last night in Mexico, before catching a 5:30AM flight out of QRO (my Uber picked me up at 3:30AM)!
 Because of the early call time, I loved the location: Hotel Criol is located on a quiet side street one block from the main Plaza de Armas.
 The vibe is modern-chic; rooms are centered around a central courtyard with fountain & lovely library, & beds are very comfortable with loads of pillows.
-I opted for a suite with a HUGE jacuzzi on a private patio, & views of town, for less than $100/night.
+I opted for a suite with a HUGE jacuzzi on a private patio, & views of town, for less than $100/night.Â

 Map of Queretaro Hotels